ProvisionGenie/ProvisionGenie/README.md

   * a [Power Apps per app](https://powerapps.microsoft.com/pricing/) or a [Power Apps per user](https://powerapps.microsoft.com/pricing/) plan as we use [Microsoft Dataverse](https://powerplatform.microsoft.com/dataverse/) to store data
   * a [Microsoft 365 license](https://www.microsoft.com/microsoft-365/business/compare-all-microsoft-365-business-products) for every user who uses the app

-## Version/Roadmap
+## Roadmap

-This is our very first Version 1.0.0.
-For more info, please head over to [Release Notes](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/Release-Notes.md).
-Please note, that this is our minimal l♥vable product - feel free to contribute and make it better.
+This is our very first Version 1.0.0. - it is our minimal l♥vable product and we are excited about this first release!
+Feel free to contribute to ProvisionGenie and make it even better.
 Every contribution counts and everyone's voice matters.
 You can help us

 * improve UI/UX
 * fix documentation
 * find (and fix) bugs
 * extend use cases

 If you want to know more how that works, we created a [Contribution Guide](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/CONTRIBUTING.md) and also [Issue](https://github.com/ProvisionGenie/ProvisionGenie/issues/new/choose) templates to make it easy for you.

-We also listed [some features that we would like to add in the future](https://github.com/ProvisionGenie/ProvisionGenie/issues)- but consciously decided to not release in V1.0 as we wanted to release rather sooner than later - to get feedback.
+We also listed [some features that we would like to add in the future](https://github.com/ProvisionGenie/ProvisionGenie/issues)- but consciously decided to not release in our first release, as we wanted to release rather sooner than later - to get your valuable feedback.
 Speaking of which: Please do [submit your feedback](https://github.com/ProvisionGenie/ProvisionGenie/issues/new?assignees=&labels=&template=feedback.md&title=), or just get in touch with us for a chat!

+For more info in Versioning, please head over to [Release Notes](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/Release-Notes.md).

-You can have a look into our [Roadmap](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/docs/Roadmap.md) to see what's coming in the future.
+You can also have a look into our [Roadmap](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/docs/Roadmap.md) to see what's coming in the future.

 ## Developers